Ashimaa2001/Restaurant-Review-Sentiment-Analysis/README.md

 The accuracy, precision, and recall metrics are calculated for each model and are then compared to determine the most effective one for this sentiment analysis task.

+<ins>Tkinter Front-End -</ins>
+The project includes a front-end built using Tkinter, the standard GUI library for Python.
+This Tkinter interface allows users to interact with the models easily.

+The front-end interface will present a text input field where users can enter their review.
+By clicking on the submit button, users can see predictions for all models for the sentiment of the review (positive or negative).
+Using the radio buttons on the right side, you can also access the accuracy, precision, and recall metrics for each model.

-Models Used
+<ins>Models Used -</ins>
 1. Support Vector Machine (SVM)-
 It is a powerful supervised learning algorithm used for classification tasks.
-It has been applied to this project to classify restaurant reviews into positive or negative sentiments.

 2. Multinomial Naive Bayes-
 It is a probabilistic classifier based on the Bayes theorem.
-It is commonly used for text classification tasks and has been incorporated into this project for sentiment analysis.
+It is commonly used for text classification tasks.

 3. Bernoulli Naive Bayes-
 It is another variant of the Naive Bayes algorithm that is suitable for binary feature data.
-It has been employed in this project to perform sentiment analysis on restaurant reviews.

 4. Logistic Regression-
 It is a linear classifier that is widely used for binary classification problems.
-It has been implemented in this project to predict the sentiment of restaurant reviews.

-Results-
+<ins>Results -</ins>
 After training the models on the provided dataset, the following results were obtained:

 Using Support Vector Machine (SVM)